 Help keep our prices low: Share with Friends

-Welcome to the romance of colonial Mexico.
-Stroll amidst architectural masterpieces and immerse yourself in the enduring charm of Mexico’s colonial cities.
-Visit San Miguel de Allende, Guanajuato, Guadalajara, Queretaro, and Tequila.
-Marvel at the ancient ruins of Teotihuacán.
-Fly to Mexico City International Airport (MEX).
+Welcome to the romance and charm of Mexico’s colonial cities.
+Fly to Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) in Guadalajara, Mexico.
 Transfer on your own using the airport's taxi service.
 Rates are fixed based on city zones.
 Pay for your taxi ticket in advance at the booth inside the airport terminal and then go outside and stand in line for your official verified taxi.
-Enjoy a two-night stay at your downtown Mexico City hotel, 7,349 feet above sea level.
+Enjoy a relaxing three-night stay.
 Rooms are available for check-in after 4:00 p.m.
 Dinner is on your own.
-Join Caravan for an 8:00 p.m. welcome briefing.

 Meals: Breakfast, Dinner